HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>The dynamical signature of anhedonia in Major Depressive Disorder: Positive emotion dynamics, reactivity, and recovery. </summary>
+  <summary>8.
+The dynamical signature of anhedonia in Major Depressive Disorder: Positive emotion dynamics, reactivity, and recovery. </summary>

 We were the first to provide a complete overview of anhedonia in the daily lives of MDD patients in terms of hourly fluctuations in pleasure, increase in positive emotions as a function of events, and getting back to baseline in depressed patients with anhedonia.
 The overview is a valuable addition of knowledge as 20% of young adults experience anhedonia and circa 70% of all depressed patients suffer from anhedonia.
 Depression affects 300 million people worldwide - about 5% of all people.